ptcode97/SQL/README.md

 # SQL
-SQL Queries based on a given EM diagram
+SQL Queries based on a given EM diagram for Chinook Dataset